 Location: NCTJ office, Newport, Essex

-Date: 17 October 2017 or to be set according to delegates' needs
+Date: Date can be set according to delegates' needs

 Cost: £275 plus VAT per delegate